-UTI Automotive and Diesel students can take their training to a higher level by supplementing their core training programs with Manufacturer-Specific Advanced Training.
-MSAT training provides manufacturer-specific training that can lead to entry-level career opportunities with major automotive and diesel manufacturers.
-The following MSATs are available to UTI students:
+UTI Automotive and Diesel students can take their training to a higher level by supplementing their core training programs with Manufacturer-Specific Advanced Training (MSAT).
+MSAT training provides manufacturer-specific training that can lead to entrylevel career opportunities with major automotive and diesel manufacturers.
+The following Manufacturer-Specific Advanced Training is available to UTI students: